sculpture, sound installation, live performance, drawings

 Thanks to Halecombe and Whatley Quarries for permission to record quarry machinery

 We deal in chance encounter and coincidence.
 I found a tiny fossil in a rock – “it’s the end of a rugose coral” the geologist said “the rest is inside the rock and it’s shaped like a trumpet”.
 Later, in the quarry we found another trumpet shape – the remains of a piece of masonry half buried in the scree.

 Rowena has made rocks before, smooth shapes to conjure the beginnings of life on earth.
 Now, along with these ancient forms there are cut pieces, jagged edges and small shards, the legacy of man’s intervention.

 The quarry is our theatre and the spectacular natural sound box for our soundscape.
 We present stones that aren’t real, bird song played by trumpets and, from the trees, the ghost sounds of quarry machinery that is long gone.

 ECHO – sculpture and sound installation, Westdown/Asham and Fairy Cave Quarries, Mendip, Somerset

 The ECHO soundscape can be heard and purchased here

 BLAST – Live performance for 1 or 2 trumpets, Westdown/Asham and Fairy Cave Quarries, Mendip, Somerset

 Trumpets – John Plaxton and Jack Vincent

-Exhibited at Black Swan Arts is what remains: the product, the image, the sound and the memory after quarrying and after our creative interventions in the quarries.
+Exhibited in the gallery is what remains: the product, the image, the sound and the memory after quarrying and after our creative interventions in the quarries.
 A gabion of small sculpted stones, drawings, music and sound is transported from the quarries to the gallery.